Ivo-Balbaert/The_Way_to_Jai/book/34_Other_useful_modules.md

 A new hash table is created on the heap as in line (1).
 Key-value pairs are added to with with the proc `table_add`, and a pair is deleted with the proc `table_remove`.
 You can iterate over the table with a for-loop as in line (3).
+For more detailed info see the examples in the module as well as in the examples folder.

 ## 34.3 The Pool module
-This module provides a memory allocator to quickly allocate memory blocks of many different sizes (including bigger sizes, the default size is 64Kb) on the heap, but all when you know that all those blocks will have approximately the same lifetime.
+This module provides a memory allocator to quickly allocate memory blocks of many different sizes (including bigger sizes, the default size is 64Kb) on the heap, when you know that all those blocks will have approximately the same lifetime.
 Allocate memory from the pool when you need it, and you free the entire pool at once when the program no longer needs the memory.
 A Pool gives you a very-fast-allocating memory arena, for long-term use with well-defined ownership.

 ### 34.3.1 Using a Pool
 Here is an example which shows how to use a Pool: